Development and Entitlement Process

 For those projects subject to NPDES regulations, the Preliminary WQMP for the project must be reviewed and approved by Engineering staff before the project will proceed to a public hearing and possible decision.
 Staff from all departments are committed to providing efficient, thorough, and expedient service so that your project can proceed as predictably and quickly as possible.
 The Development Schedule & Calendar (see link above) provides a general overview of the processing schedule.

 If applicable, staff will also prepare a Socio-Economic Cost/Benefit Study when necessary, and the need for this study (if applicable) can be discussed further with your assigned Planner.
-For further information about the requirements for a Socio-Economic Cost/Benefit Study, please see the Measure U webpage (click here), Section 2(A), Principle One.
+For further information about the requirements for a Socio-Economic Cost/Benefit Study, click on the button at the top of this page.

 3. Environmental Review

-Environmental review in accordance with the California Environmental Quality Act (CEQA) is a part of the development review process.
+Environmental review in accordance with the California Environmental Quality Act (CEQA) is a part of the development review process (see our Environmental Review page for more information).
 Some projects may be specifically “exempt” from environmental review.
 If you are unsure of your project’s exemption status, please contact your assigned Planning staff member and he or she will gladly assist you.
 Staff will determine what environmental document is necessary, if any, and then advise the applicant.
 For projects that will require the preparation of an “Initial Study,” it will be necessary for the City to retain an environmental consulting firm for preparation of the required documentation (generally this can be determined within 30 days of application submittal).
 For those projects requiring an Initial Study, this will culminate in one of three types of recommendations: a Negative Declaration, a Mitigated Negative Declaration (MND), or an Environmental Impact Report (EIR).

-Some applicants may wish to prepare and submit up to three (3) of their own environmental technical reports (such as a traffic impact assessment, air quality/GHG analysis, biological habitat assessment, cultural resources survey, etc.).
-If this might apply to you, please see Council Resolution No. 7744 for further information about applicant-prepared environmental technical reports, as there is a limit of three (3) prepared by the Applicant.
-The list of authorized consultants is available from the Planning Division’s Environmental Documents webpage.
-If you have any questions about which types of technical reports may be needed for your project, please call or email us and discuss your project with a Planner prior to commencing or contracting for any work.
+Some applicants may wish to prepare and submit up to three (3) of their own environmental technical reports (such as biological habitat assessment, cultural resources survey, noise study, etc.).
+There is a limit of three (3) studies prepared by the Applicant, if authorized by the City.
+The list of authorized consultants is available from our Environmental Review page (click here).
+If you have any questions about which types of technical reports may be needed for your project, please contact us prior to commencing or contracting for any work.

 4. Prepare Conditions of Approval